 An Open House to the public is different than those detailed above because this is an opportunity for the title agent/agency to take full advantage of their audience to explain what they do and why they are better at doing it than any other title agent/agency.

-Marketing these open houses and others' events by the title agent/agency are prohibited.
+Marketing these open houses and others' events (including listings) by the title agent/agency are prohibited.
 Licensees and persons subject to the Florida Insurance Code should refamiliarize themselves with it for compliance.
-Specifically, Rule 69B-186.010, F.A.C., regarding guidance in this area should be reviewed prior to any title agent/agency considering promoting open houses on their Facebook or other social media or other types of solicitation at the title agency's own time, resources and expenses, no matter how quick and inexpensive.
+Specifically, Rule 69B-186.010, F.A.C., regarding guidance in this area should be reviewed prior to any title agent/agency considering promoting open houses (or listings) on their website, Facebook or other social media or other types of solicitation at the title agency's own time, resources and expenses, no matter how quick and inexpensive.

-Any licensee of the Department of Financial Services found to have conducted these acts is subject to discipline for violation of the Florida Insurance Code.
+Any licensee of the Department of Financial Services found to have conducted these acts is subject to discipline for violation of the Florida Insurance Code and be referred for unlicensed real estate activity.
 Any other person will be referred to the appropriate state or federal agency/board, etc.